mattwarren/mattwarren.github.io/_posts/2016-01-30-how-garbage-collectors-work-part-1.md

 - **Each GC should be fast**.
 Many workloads have low latency requirements.
 - **Managed code developers shouldn’t need to know much about the GC to achieve good memory utilization** (relative to their workload). – The GC should tune itself to satisfy different memory usage patterns.

-So there's some interesting goals in there, in particular they twice included the goal of ensuring developers don't have to know much about the GC to make it efficient.
+So there's some interesting points in there, in particular they twice included the goal of ensuring developers don't have to know much about the GC to make it efficient.
 This is probably one of the main differences between the .NET and Java GC implementations, as explained in an answer to the Stack Overflow question ["*.Net vs Java Garbage Collector*"](http://stackoverflow.com/questions/492703/net-vs-java-garbage-collector/492821#492821)

 > A difference between Oracle's and Microsoft's GC implementation 'ethos' is one of configurability.
 >